ezemikulan/blender_freesurfer/README.md

 9. Press the *C* key to activate the *Circle Select* tool (or *B* for *Box Select*).
 You can enlarge the area using the mouse wheel.

-10. Use the left click to select the area to edit.
+10. Use the left click to select the vertices you want to edit.
 You can click multiple times or click and drag:

 ![alt text](images/7_blender_circle_select_with_outer.png "Select with outer")
 ![alt text](images/8_blender_circle_select_without_outer.png "Select without outer")